rdforte/competitive-programming/README.md

 case I need to keep track of Y's state.
 This is a good case for a 2D dynamic programming question.

 So in the end ask yourself "do i need to keep track of theses items state?", if not then 1D otherwise 2D.
+The state you need to track determines the dimension of the array.

 - [322.
 Coin Change 1D question](LeetCode/Medium/322-coin-change/go/main.go)